bridgecrew-perf6/plotly_deployment-97/README.md

 # plotly_deployment, Module 12 Challenge

-Produces a mobile-responsive dashboard (Bars, Bubble and Gauge charts) to visualize data using JavaScript, Plotly, and D3.js.
+This creates a mobile-responsive dashboard (Bars, Bubble and Gauge charts) to visualize 10 bacterial species from the volunteer's belly buttons using JavaScript, Plotly, and D3.js.

+NOTE: the background photo is from "www.pixabay.com".

 ## Deliverable 1